jamesshore/how_to_tabs/readme.md

 2. Navigate at least one browser to `http://localhost:9876`
 3. Run `./jake.sh loose=true` (Mac/Unix) or `jake loose=true` (Windows) each time you want to run the build

-Note that some episodes' code doesn't build successfully.
+Note that some episodes' code doesn't build or run successfully.
 For details, watch the episodes.

+To run the application:

+1. Run `./jake.sh run` (Mac/Unix) or `jake run` (Windows) to start a local web server
+2. Navigate a browser to `http://localhost:8080`

 To look at the source code for a particular episode: